-Some of these metrics are already collected and displayed in https://argos.engageska-portugal.pt (username=viewer, password=viewer).
+Some of these metrics are collected and displayed by the ARGOS system in https://argos.engageska-portugal.pt (username=viewer, password=viewer).

 5 Testing strategy¶

 A testing strategy describes how the test policy is implemented and it should help each team member to better understand what kind of test to write, how many and how to write them.
-This testing strategy refers to the testing policy described above, for Phase 1.
+This testing strategy refers to the testing policy described above.

 Because of the diversity of SKA development teams and the diversity of the nature of the systems that they work upon (ranging from web-based UIs to embedded systems), it seems reasonable to start with a testing strategy that is likely to be suitable for most teams and let each team decide if a refined strategy is needed.
-In this case each team should explicitly define such a modified strategy and make it public.
+In this case each team should explicitly define such a modified strategy, it should be compatible with this one, and it should be made public.